 12. How to relieve constipation while weaning

-1. The signs that your baby is ready for weaning
+1. When to start baby weaning - Signs that your baby is ready

 Your baby can stay in a sitting position and hold their head upright.

 They are starting to coordinate their eyes, hands, and mouth.

 Your baby looks at their food and can move it around in their mouth and swallow rather than just spit it back out.

 If you have noticed these signs1 and feel ready to give weaning a go, these top tips from GP and mum Dr. Pixie McKenna, author of several books on weaning and how babies develop as they grow, will help get you started.

 2. Baby weaning tips – How to start baby weaning

 It can be tough to know how to get started when it comes to weaning your baby.
 Here are our weaning tips for getting started and how to make the transition a smooth process.